 NSSGA applauds the Trump administration’s effort to rescind and reconsider the Waters of the U.S. rule.
 NSSGA supports more workable and pragmatic regulations including regulating waters with relatively permanent flow.

 EPA’s Waters of the U.S. Rule (80 FR 37054) is an attempt to regulate dry streambeds and isolated wetlands in what amounted to a radical expansion of federal jurisdiction over waters that have little or no connection to flowing streams and rivers.
 Aggregates operators would face additional, costly federal permitting, correction or mitigation, which in turn would cause increased delays and cost overruns for critical public-works projects.
-The rule has been under a nationwide stay from the 6th U.S. Circuit Court of Appeals since 2015, shortly after it was enacted.
+The rule is currently delayed as the administration moves to withdraw the rule and replace it with a more reasonable alternative.

 Action Needed: The Mine Safety and Health Administration should withdraw the Workplace Exams rule